AccelByte/accelbyte-csharp-modular-sdk/README.md

 $ dotnet add package AccelByte.Sdk.Abstractions
 $ dotnet add package AccelByte.Sdk.Core

-# include this package to do authentication to AGS
+# include this package to do authentication to AGS or token validation
 $ dotnet add package AccelByte.Sdk.Authentication

 # feature packages, these are optional